mohamedsidry/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

  - Prototype: listint_t *add_nodeint(listint_t **head, const int n) .
  - Return: the address of the new element, or NULL if it failed .

+## TASK 3.
+Add node at the end :

+ -  function that adds a new node at the end of a listint_t list.

+ - Prototype: listint_t *add_nodeint_end(listint_t **head, const int n);
+ - Return: the address of the new element, or NULL if it failed